iceBear67/iceBear67/Works.md

 The following works are almost discontinued or I'm not willing to work with them at present, however, they worth being mentioned.

 1. [PolarCore](https://github.com/saltedfishclub/PolarCore) -- The earliest(Java at least) universal IM platform.
 My first Java project.
   It is under full rewrite and will be another project soon.
+  Also, there are some projects are developed around it: https://github.com/project-polar
 2. [vapu](https://github.com/iceBear67/vapu) -- Utilizing mixin to crack Vape v4.
 Much harder than your thoughts.